starze/de.starze.faustballapp/README.md

 # FaustballApp

 FaustballApp is a Cordova based Android-App.
 It is linking to all relevant sites of faustball-schwaben.
-I really appreciate each suggestsion for improvement.
+I really appreciate each suggestion for improvement.
 Pull requests are explicitly whished.

 ## Build FaustballApp